egoist/tsup/docs/README.md

 ### error: No matching export in "xxx.ts" for import "xxx"

-This usualy happens when you have `emitDecoratorMetadata` enabled in your tsconfig.json, in this mode we use [SWC](https://swc.rc) to transpile decorators to JavaScript so exported types will be eliminated, that's why esbuild won't be able to find corresponding exports.
+This usually happens when you have `emitDecoratorMetadata` enabled in your tsconfig.json, in this mode we use [SWC](https://swc.rc) to transpile decorators to JavaScript so exported types will be eliminated, that's why esbuild won't be able to find corresponding exports.
 You can fix this by changing your import statement from `import { SomeType }` to `import { type SomeType }` or `import type { SomeType }`.

 ## License